BABA — Alibaba Group Holding Limited

 3. Forward Guidance and Outlook

-- Quick Commerce Goals: Targeting over RMB 1 trillion in GMV by FY '28, with profitability anticipated by FY '29.
+- Quick Commerce Goals: Targeting over RMB 1 trillion in GMV by FY '28, with profitability expected by FY '29.

 4. Bad News, Challenges, or Points of Concern

-- Declining EBITA: Significant drop in adjusted EBITA due to high investment costs in technology and quick commerce.
+- Declining EBITA: Significant drop in adjusted EBITA reflects high investment levels and competitive pressures.

 5. Notable Q&A Insights

-- Integration of Token Hub: Management emphasized the need for tight integration between AI models and applications in the agent-driven AI era, with a focus on enhancing model capabilities.
+- Integration of Token Hub: Management emphasized the need for tight integration between AI models and applications to enhance business synergy and drive growth.